camunda/camunda/qa/data-generation/README.md

 * ExportInsurance
 * DocumentCheckHandling
 * ReviewCase
+* AnalysisTesting

 ### Data generation progress
 Once the data generation is started, it will print out the progress of the generation to the standard output stream while operation is running.
 Be aware that the progress is just an estimate and might vary depending on the number of process definition deployed and process instances started.
 ### Tenant scenarios
 3 Process definitions contain distinct tenant scenarios.
 ```
 BookRequest - 1 tenant specific definition (tenant: library) & no shared definition
 HiringProcess - 5 tenant specific definitions (tenants: hr, engineering, sales, support, csm) & no shared definition
 InvoiceData - 2 tenant specific definitions (tenants: sales, engineering) & shared definition
 ```
+### Analysis testing
+AnalysisTesting process contains outlier instances and is suitable to test branch and outlier analysis (e.g. in the E2E tests)